Wacko

-Wacko is a 1983 arcade game by Bally Midway.
-It featured a unique angled cabinet design and a combination of trackball and joystick controls.
+Wacko is a 1983 arcade video game by Bally Midway.
+It has unique angled cabinet design and a combination of trackball and joystick controls.

 The player assumes the role of Kapt'n Krooz'r, a small, green alien within a bubble-topped spaceship who also appears in the game Kozmik Krooz'r.
 The goal of each level is to eliminate the monsters, accomplished by shooting twin pairs in succession.
 As the player progresses, shooting monsters out of order creates mutants that must be unmatched before they can be eliminated.

 Gameplay

 The player moves Kapt'n Krooz'r with the trackball and fires in four directions using either joystick.
 Shooting a single monster stuns it for a few seconds.
 The player must then shoot the monster's twin before the first one recovers in order to eliminate the pair.

 On later boards, shooting a different monster results in the two becoming mutants – the head of one joins with the torso of the other, and vice versa.
 To eliminate these mutants, the player must either unmix them by shooting the same pair again, or produce a second set of mutants which can then be paired up with the first.
 Eliminating a pair of mutants is worth more points than eliminating a pair of non-mutants.

 As the player advances from board to board, the following additional transformations appear, introduced one at a time: